CarnegieHall/archivesspace-importguide/archivesspace-import.md

 ## How to prepare the EAD for the import

-The EAD is a text document written with the Xml markup language, and describe in a standard and machine-readable form a finding aid for an archival collection, with all the elements recommended by international standards as the Dublin Core and the ISOs.
-To write a valid EAD for the import we need to convert our collection spreadsheets.
-There are two different steps to convert the Excel spreadsheet in a valid EAD: the first one using the Spreadsheet Template  `EADtoAS.xlsx`  refers to the records of series and subseries; the second one in the EAD encoded text  `EADtoAS.txt`  is to give a structure to the data and insert the collection’s information of your finding aid.
+The finding aid for an archival collection in EAD is a text document written in XML markup language, and described in a standard and machine-readable form with all the elements recommended by international standards like Dublin Core.
+To write a valid EAD for the import we need to convert our collection spreadsheets to EAD.

+There are two steps to convert the Excel spreadsheet in a valid EAD:
+1. Use the Spreadsheet Template  `EADtoAS.xlsx`.
+This template refers to the records of series and subseries
+2. Use the EAD encoded text  `EADtoAS.txt`.
+This gives a structure to the data and inserts the collection’s information to your finding aid.

-A helpful online tool is [Xml-Validator]( http://xmlvalidation.com/), that check the validity of you EAD, underling the syntax errors in the text.
+A helpful online tool is [XML-Validator]( http://xmlvalidation.com/), which checks the validity of your EAD.
+It underlines the syntax errors in the text.
 Check your EADs before the import to avoid import errors.